Isabelle Kocher: Other positions

 Terrawatt's goal is to present ready-to-implement propositions at COP 23.

+She joined the board of Investor AB in 2021 and is involved in various organizations including EGIS, Le Cercle des Économistes, RAISE, and The B Team.

 Recognition

 Kocher is a knight of the Legion of Honor and a knight of the French National Order of Merit.

 In September 2017, she was ranked third in Fortune's international list of most powerful women.